 How Long Do You Have to File a Car Accident Claim in Plano?

-How an Attorney Can Help with a Car Accident Claim
+How a Plano Car Accident Lawyer Can Help with an Accident Claim

 If you are injured in a car accident, your main priority should be on your recovery.
 The last thing you need to be worrying about after sustaining a serious injury is dealing with the insurance company.
 The personal injury attorneys at The Law Office of Edward W. Sampson can handle all aspects of your claim, including: